exanx/idelon/README.md

 ## 🚀 Getting Started Locally

-To run your own instance of Zyren Chat, you'll need two main components: the frontend application and the secure worker proxy.
+To run your own instance of Idolon Chat, you'll need two main components: the frontend application and the secure worker proxy.

 ### Prerequisites
 -   Node.js and npm